Deltaether/PrismaticCollections-SpiralFlip/src/routing-summary.md

 ## Routing Configuration

-The project now uses a consolidated routing configuration in a single file:
+The project now uses a consolidated routing configuration with a per-page layout approach:

 ### Consolidated Routes (`app.routes.ts`)

-The application routes have been unified and organized by layout components:
+The application routes have been organized by sections and use per-page layouts:

-- **Main Layout Routes**:
+- **Main Routes** (using direct component loading):
-  - `/` and `/home` - Home component
+  - `/` and `/home` - Home component (includes its own header)
-  - `/scroll-demo` - Scroll demo component
   - `/collections` - New collections component
   - `/test-home` - Test home component

-- **Phantasia Layout Routes**:
+- **Phantasia Routes** (using PhantasiaLayoutComponent):
-  - `/phantasia` - Redirects to `/phantasia/introduction`
+  - `/phantasia` - Redirects to `/phantasia/phantasia`
-  - `/phantasia/introduction` - Introduction component
+  - `/phantasia/phantasia` - Phantasia component
   - `/phantasia/collections` - Collection component
   - `/phantasia/disc-one` - Disc One component
   - `/phantasia/disc-two` - Disc Two component